Welcome to Artify Orinda!

 Can you find the pollinators in the mural?
 Can you find the Praying Mantis?
 View the Legend of Flora and Fauna, Location and Nomenclature HERE for more details.

-Our second project was recently installed on the blank back side of the Big Belly waste receptacles located across from CVS in downtown Orinda, near 59 Moraga Way.
-The 44" x 30" mural, painted by local artist Kath Balamuth, features a scene of the San Pablo Reservoir and surrounding area, with a border of ceanothus.
+Our second proof of concept was recently installed on the blank front side of two Big Belly waste receptacles located across from CVS in downtown Orinda, near 43 Moraga Way.
+The 44" x 30" mural, painted by local artist Kath Balamuth, features a scene of the San Pablo Reservoir and surrounding area.
+The border around the painting highlights our brilliant blue native California Ceanothus, also known as California lilac.